aslamfaleel/Cofee_Shop_Sales/README.md

 In this project, I analysed a dataset to investigate trends in Sales, Orders, and Products for a coffee shop located in New York, USA over a 6 month period.
 Key insights and recommendations per below.

+- **Insight 1:** There appears to be seasonality in Sales.
+MoM sales were rather stagnant in Jan and Feb.
+Sales picked up in March and thereafter continued to grow until the end of May.
+  March, April and May growth in MoM sales were 30%, 20% and 32% respectively.
+The growth in sales resulted in higher contributions to total sales in April, May and June; 17%, 22% and 24% respectively.

+- **Recommendation 1 :** The coffee shop needs to understand the seasonality of it sales and allocate resources and labor accordingly.

 - **Insight 1:** Sales by Weekday vs. Weekend hovers in the range of 70%-75% %  vs. 25%-30%.
 - **Recommendation 1 :** Allocate more resources, labor during weekdays to boost sales revenue.